KV48

 Tomb KV48 is an ancient Egyptian tomb located in the Valley of the Kings in Egypt.
 It was discovered in 1906 by Edward R. Ayrton excavating on behalf of Theodore M. Davis, and contained the robbed burial of the Eighteenth Dynasty noble Amenemipet called Pairy.
+It was re-excavated in 2009 by a team from the Pacific Lutheran University.

 Location, discovery, and contents

 The tomb is located to the west of the animal tombs KV51 and KV52, on the southern side of the wadi that leads towards KV35, the tomb of Amenhotep II.

 The tomb consists of a shaft approximately 20 ft deep that opens to the southwest to a relatively large chamber measuring 16–17 x; the doorway had been roughly blocked with a wall of stacked stones.
 The walls were not plastered or smoothed.
 The floor was covered in 6 in of debris including broken objects, coffin fragments with yellow on black decoration, pieces of a wooden chair, sherds of white-washed pottery, and a mud seal bearing the inscription 'Amun hears good praises.'

 The unwrapped and broken mummy of the owner of the tomb was found thrown to one side; Ayrton describes him as "tall and well-built."
 The presence of three inscribed mud bricks wrapped in resin-coated fabric and fragments of a fourth (so-called magical bricks), along with a number of wooden ushabti allowed him to be identified as the vizier and mayor of Thebes, Amenemipet.